membersheep/telegram-bot-manager/README.md

 # telegram-bot-manager
 Simple app to manage telegram bots.
-I'm using it to test MVVM architecture and Coordinators (to handle routing and dependency injection).
+I'm using this projects to test architectures and frameworks (next will be Clean Swift architecture).